ISET/isetcloud/google_ml/readme.md

     gcloud config set project machine-driving-20180115
     # SSH to the instance
     gcloud compute ssh --zone=us-west1-b machine-learning

+Upon your first ssh, you need to run a one-time setup script and reload the .bashrc to activate the libraries.
+The exact command is

+    /home/shared/setup.sh && source ~/.bashrc

 You are able to configure the number of gpus you like to use, add disk storage to store your datasets [here with gcould GUI](https://console.cloud.google.com/compute/instances?project=machine-driving-20180115).